bozidar-lebesgue/dawn-happybeing-bozidar/.github/CONTRIBUTING.md

 _Our main constraint._

 HTML must be rendered by Shopify servers using [Liquid](https://shopify.dev/api/liquid).
-Business logic and platform primitives such as translations and money formatting don’t belong on the client.
+Business logic and platform primitives such as translations and money formatting don't belong on the client.

-Server-rendered doesn’t imply “full page reload”.
+Server-rendered doesn't imply “full page reload”.
 Async and on-demand rendering of parts of the page is OK, but we do it sparingly as a progressive enhancement.

 ### Functional, not pixel-perfect

 _No buyer is left behind._

-The Web doesn’t require each page to be rendered pixel-perfect by each browser engine.
+The Web doesn't require each page to be rendered pixel-perfect by each browser engine.
 Using semantic markup, progressive enhancement, and clever design, we ensure that themes remain functional regardless of the browser.

-And since legacy browsers are often the slowest, we don’t burden them with polyfills.
+And since legacy browsers are often the slowest, we don't burden them with polyfills.
 We rely instead on the fail-open nature of the Web to provide them with a “minimal but functional” experience.

 ## Contributing code